Connect with us

 “We are concerned that Kenyan contractors are not getting enough of it.
 We have no objection if the government comes to us and says a percentage is given to local contractors,” he said.

 As a result, most indigenous contractors have now been confined to undertaking small projects in villages.
-Others have resulted to forming consortia with Indian and European multinationals when bidding for big-ticket government tenders.
+Others have resorted to forming consortia with Indian and European multinationals when bidding for big-ticket government tenders.

 Even then, Chinese firms still have an upper hand as they often enjoy pre-qualification status tied to the funding of the projects.